FTX attorneys accuse Sam Bankman-Fried's parents of unjustly enriching themselves with company funds

-DOVER, Del. -- Lawyers for collapsed cryptocurrency exchange FTX Trading have filed a lawsuit accusing the parents of Sam Bankman-Fried of exploiting their influence over their son and the company he founded to enrich themselves by millions of dollars.
+DOVER, Del. -- Lawyers for FTX Trading have filed a lawsuit accusing the parents of its founder Sam Bankman-Fried of exploiting their influence over their son to siphon millions of dollars from the company, while spending lavishly on a luxury home in the Bahamas and funneling contributions to their “pet causes” and Stanford University.

-The complaint filed Monday against Allan Joseph Bankman and Barbara Fried in the FTX bankruptcy case in Delaware seeks to recover damages allegedly caused to the company through breaches of fiduciary duties, fraudulent transfers, unjust enrichment and other wrongdoing.
+The complaint filed Monday against Allan Joseph Bankman and Barbara Fried in the collapsed cryptocurrency exchange's bankruptcy case in Delaware seeks to recover damages allegedly caused to by the couple to the company.

 FTX entered bankruptcy in November when the global exchange ran out of money after the equivalent of a bank run.
 Bankman-Fried has pleaded not guilty to charges that he cheated investors and looted customer deposits to make lavish real estate purchases, campaign contributions to politicians, and risky trades at Alameda Research, his cryptocurrency hedge fund trading firm.
 His trial on federal fraud charges is scheduled to begin Oct.
 3 in Manhattan.